sdclibbery/limut/README.md

 # Samples

+Run locally by firing up `./server.sh` and connecting a browser to http://localhost:8000/ .
+The unit tests run automatically on page load; view output in the browser console.

+# Samples

 Piano sounds: https://archive.org/details/SalamanderGrandPianoV3

 Limut's audio files have been copied from FoxDot (https://github.com/Qirky/FoxDot), where they were obtained from a number of sources.
 Here's a list of thanks for the unknowing creators of FoxDot's sample archive.